nfisher23/nickolasfisher.com/content/blog/Java-Date-and-Time-Instant-LocalDate-and-TemporalAdjuster.md

 ```

 The second is the behavior of plusMonths(..), which will effectively truncate the end of a month if they have a different number of days between them.
-If two months have a different number of days and you&#39;re near the end of the month, it will reduce the day of the month if necessary to ensure you&#39;re only moving forward one calendar month.
+If two months have a different number of days and you're near the end of the month, it will reduce the day of the month if necessary to ensure you're only moving forward one calendar month.

 For example, January has 31 days and February has 28 days.
 If we use plusMonths(1) from January 31st, we will get (in a non Leap Year) February 28th.
 No exceptions are thrown: